-851 30th Avenue SE | Rochester MN 55904 | 507-285-7557 MINNESOTA STATE A member of the Minnesota State system and an affirmative action/equal opportunity college.
-RCTC empowers students to thrive in an ever-changing, diverse society by providing access to exceptional educ
+851 30th Avenue SE | Rochester MN 55904 | 507-285-7557 A member of the Minnesota State system and an affirmative action/equal opportunity college.
+MINNESOTA STATE A member of the vininesota state system and an animative action equal opportunity conlega.
+RCTC empowers students to thrive in an ever-changing, diverse society by providing access to exceptional education.